-The CY7C1316KV18, CY7C1916KV18, CY7C1318KV18, and CY7C1320KV18 are 1.8 V synchronous pipelined SRAM equipped with DDR II architecture.
-The DDR II consists of an SRAM core with advanced synchronous peripheral circuitry and a 1-bit burst counter.
+CY7C1319KV18 and CY7C1321KV18 are 1.8 V Synchronous Pipelined SRAMs equipped with DDR II architecture.
+The DDR II consists of an SRAM core with advanced synchronous peripheral circuitry and a two-bit burst counter.
 Addresses for read and write are latched on alternate rising edges of the input (K) clock.
-Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of C and \overline{C} if provided, or on the rising edge of K and K if C/C are not provided.
-Each address location is associated with two 8-bit words in the case of CY7C1316KV18 and two 9-bit words in the case of CY7C1916KV18 that burst sequentially into or out of the device.
-The burst counter always starts with a '0' internally in the case of CY7C1316KV18 and CY7C1916KV18.
-On CY7C1318KV18 and CY7C1320KV18, the burst counter takes in the least significant bit of the external address and bursts two 18-bit words in the case of CY7C1318KV18 and two 36-bit words in the case of CY7C1320KV18 sequentially into or out of the device.
+Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of C and C if provided, or on the rising edge of K and K if C/C are not provided.
+For CY7C1319KV18 and CY7C1321KV18, the burst counter takes in the least two significant bits of the external address and bursts four 18-bit words in the case of CY7C1321KV18, sequentially into or out of the device.

 Asynchronous inputs include an output impedance matching input (ZQ).
-Synchronous data outputs (Q, sharing the same physical pins as the data inputs D) are tightly matched to the two output echo clocks CQ/CQ, eliminating the need for separately capturing data from each individual DDR SRAM in the system design.
+Synchronous data outputs (Q, sharing the same physical pins as the data inputs, D) are tightly matched to the two output echo clocks CQ/CQ, eliminating the need to capture data separately from each individual_DDR SRAM in the system design.
 Output data clocks (C/C) enable maximum system clocking and data synchronization flexibility.

-All synchronous inputs pass through input registers controlled by the K or \overline{K} input clocks.
-All data outputs pass through output registers controlled by the C or \overline{C} (or K or \overline{K} in a single clock domain) input clocks.
+All synchronous inputs pass through input registers controlled by the K or K input clocks.
+All data outputs pass through output registers controlled by the C or C (or K or K in a single clock domain) input clocks.
 Writes are conducted with on-chip synchronous self-timed write circuitry.